##(EXCLUSIVE INTERVIEW WITH WRITER & CABANYAL RESIDENT FELIP BENS)

 With some disappointment.
 It has been decades of constant siege and also neglect, many people have suffered and the vast majority of the residents celebrated the political change in May 2015 in the hope that it would represent a radical change and that the new rulers would be able to tackle the great challenges of the future.

 Some remarkable things have been done, but too few in all respects.
 Even the new plan is unworthy of a government that, for 24 years in opposition, promised to preserve and rehabilitate the Cabanyal and to stop degradation and crime.
 They have not even been able to prevent speculation by vulture funds.
-Five years later, from the patrimonial point of view, not even a cataloguing and protection plan has been devised.
+Six years later, from the patrimonial point of view, not even a cataloguing and protection plan has been devised.

 Where can readers buy the book?